michaelnisi/feeder/README.md

 ### option()

-Options used to customize the behaviour of the parser.
-Possible options are:
+Options to setup the parser.

 `{continuation_fun, ContinuationFun}`
 [`ContinuationFun`](http://www.erlang.org/doc/man/xmerl_sax_parser.html#ContinuationFun-1) is a call back function to decide what to do if the parser runs into EOF before the document is complete.